 Douglas Adams has a history of recycling his Doctor Who plots.
 For example, one of his rejected Doctor Who film ideas began with the TARDIS materializing at Lord's Cricket Ground during a game between England and Australia.
-Suddenly, a spaceship that looks like a cricket pavilion appears.
-Eleven robots in cricketing gear emerge, kill some people with cricket bats, take a trophy known as the Ashes, and disappear.
-The planet Krikkit is continuing an ancient war, which survives in the racial memory of the British, who turned it into a game.
+Suddenly, a spaceship that looks a lot like a cricket pavilion appears.
+Eleven robots in cricketing gear emerge, kill some people with cricket bats, take a trophy (a burnt cricket stumps known as the Ashes), and disappear.
+As it turns out, the planet Krikkit is continuing an ancient war, which survives in the racial memory of the British... who turned it into a game, of all things.
 The Ashes are part of an ancient key to release the armada of Krikkit from stasis.

 Eventually, the character of Professor Chronotis and his time machine found their way into Dirk Gently’s Holistic Detective Agency, along with a few plot elements from “City of Death.”
 So at the very least, one of the best aspects of “Shada” ended up in in something that was not only better, but actually finished.
 Though it’s a bit odd to watch “Shada” and get the nagging feeling that you’ve seen that joke with the lumpy tea before….

 At its core, the story has quite a bit of potential.
-Skagra’s evil plan to make everybody in the universe an extension of himself is a unique twist on taking over the cosmos, and Shada itself is an interesting concept.
+Skagra’s evil plan to make everybody in the universe an extension of himself is a unique twist on taking over the cosmos itself, and the titular Shada is also an interesting concept.
 Unfortunately, it never quite comes together.
 Even if filming had been completed, there’s not enough story for six 25-minute parts, and long stretches of time are padded with jokes and tea.
 Shada itself is almost an afterthought that only becomes marginally important because that’s where Salyavin is.
 And then in the end, he’s not even there.

 According to my sources, Professor Chronotis was originally going to stay dead, but I’m not sure when his death would have originally been.
 If it would have been in Part 2, then Salyavin probably started off as a separate character.
 And if it was at the end… well, then it wouldn’t really make sense, since the Doctor would have been able to save all of Skagra’s victims except for Chronotis.